Asier Garitano: Coaching career

-Shortly after retiring, Garitano started working as an assistant manager at former club Alicante.
+Shortly after retiring, Garitano started working as an assistant at former club Alicante.
 In October 2008 he was named manager, replacing the fired José Carlos Granero.
 However, after only three matches, he was replaced by Nino Lema and moved to the backroom staff.

-Garitano was appointed CD Castellón manager on 6 April 2010, after being previously working at the club as an assistant.
+Garitano was appointed CD Castellón coach on 6 April 2010, after being previously working at the club as an assistant.
 He remained in charge until the end of the season, suffering relegation as last.

 On 7 July 2011, Garitano signed with third division side Orihuela CF. The following campaign, also as manager, he worked with CD Alcoyano, eventually losing promotion with both teams in the play-offs.

-On 28 June 2013, Garitano was named manager of CD Leganés still in the third tier.
-In his first season, he achieved promotion to division two after defeating CE L'Hospitalet in the play-offs; another promotion followed in 2016, after finishing second in the regular season.
+On 28 June 2013, Garitano joined CD Leganés still in the third tier.
+In his first season, he achieved promotion to division two after defeating CE L'Hospitalet in the play-offs; another promotion followed in 2016, finishing second in the regular season.

 On 24 May 2018, Garitano was appointed at the helm of Real Sociedad.
-On 26 December of the same year, he was dismissed following a poor sequence of results.
+On 26 December that year, he was dismissed due to a poor run of results.

-Garitano became manager of Deportivo Alavés on 21 May 2019, replacing Abelardo who had resigned a day earlier.
-He was fired on 5 July the next year, after a run of five consecutive defeats.
+Garitano became manager of Deportivo Alavés on 21 May 2019, taking over from Abelardo who had resigned a day earlier.
+He was fired in July 2020, after five consecutive defeats.

 On 27 January 2021, Garitano returned to Leganés, with the club back in the second division.
 He was sacked on 30 October, leaving the side in the relegation zone.

+On 29 May 2023, after more than a year without coaching, Garitano replaced Luis Miguel Ramis at fellow second-tier CD Tenerife.
+He left in June 2024, after a 12th-place finish.

+On 8 April 2025, Garitano took over from the sacked Rubén Albés at relegation-threatened Sporting de Gijón; he signed a contract valid until 30 June 2026.
+He managed to easily avoid a drop, ranking 11th with 56 points, but was dismissed on 5 October, after a poor start of the new campaign.

 Personal life

-Garitano is not related to fellow manager Gaizka Garitano, who also had playing spells with Bilbao Athletic and Eibar.
+Garitano was not related to fellow manager Gaizka Garitano, who also had playing spells with Bilbao Athletic and Eibar.